 But something must be imagined of the future; At least for this article.

 If we see it in the aspiration of the two large users in a front-back office scheme, whom we will call Stakeholders.
 A stakeholder who needs to be well informed to make better decisions, and a citizen who requires better services to be more productive; remembering that this stakeholder can be a citizen individually or in a group acting from a public, private or mixed role.

 So we talk about services; I am Golgi Alvarez, and I need to build an extension to the third floor of my building; that my father built in 1988.
 For now, let's forget terms, brands or acronyms that litter this scenario and let's just keep it simple.

 Juan Medina occupies that this request be approved in the shortest time, at the lowest cost, with the greatest transparency, traceability and with the least amount of requirements and intermediaries.

-The authority needs to have enough information to approve this decision in a secure way, so that it is traceable who, what, when and where is submitting a request: because once it approves this decision, it must have at least the final status of the change made , with the same traceability that it offered.
-This responds to the premise that «The Convergence of intelligent infrastructure, modern construction methods and the digital economy present increasing opportunities to improve the quality of life of citizens".
+The authority needs to have enough information to approve this decision safely, so that it is traceable who, what, when and where is submitting a request: because once this decision is approved, it must have at least the final status of the change made , with the same traceability that it offered.
+This responds to the premise that “The Convergence of intelligent infrastructure, modern construction methods and the digital economy present increasing opportunities to improve the quality of life of citizens".